TheDonut07/Password_Generator_Python/README.md

   1) Download the Latest Version of Python on Windows using link: https://www.python.org/downloads/
   2) Install and Setup the Python.exe which you Downloaded from Official Python Website
-  3) Right-Click on Password generator script: "PasswdGenerator07v1.py" and "Open with...
-Python"
+  3) Right-Click on Password generator script: "PasswdGenerator07v1.py" and Choose "Open with... >  Python"
   4) Script will start and You can start generating your Random Passwords!!